πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 Cons:

-• Social publishing features feel dated compared to dedicated schedulers
+• Social publishing features still feel dated compared to dedicated schedulers

 Verdict: Good for mid-sized marketing teams who need a true "marketing calendar" across channels.
 Expensive for what you get if you only need social.